sharedgithub/myTestRepo/test/manFund/networking.md

 	source.vmware.com	source is hostname (name of the machine) vmware.com is domain name .com is top level domain, vmware is second level domain

-when you hit browser with fqdn is resolved by dns server then a socket is opened on the client side to communicate
+when you hit browser with fqdn is resolved by dns server then a socket is opened on the client side to communicate(browser tries to resolve the query from its cache then if not found it sends the query to local dns server then to others and then to root servers(top level)

 HTTPS stands for Hyper Text Transfer Protocol Secure.
 It is highly advanced and secure version of HTTP.
 It uses the port no. 443 for Data Communication.
 It allows the secure transactions by encrypting the entire communication with SSL.
 It is a combination of SSL/TLS protocol and HTTP.
 It provides encrypted and secure identification of a network server.